 Photo credit: Sama Haddad

-Sonali Bhattacharyya is an award-winning playwright (Sonia Friedman Production Award, Theatre Uncut Political Playwriting Award) and screenwriter based in London.
-Her credits include Two Billion Beats (Orange Tree Theatre), Assembly: The Teachers’ Play and 2066 (Almeida Participation), Silence (Tara Theatre and Donmar Warehouse), Megaball (National Theatre Learning), Slummers (Cardboard Citizens), The Invisible Boy (Kiln Theatre) and 2066 (Almeida Theatre).
-She is a graduate of the Royal Court Writers' Group, Old Vic 12, and Donmar Warehouse’s Future Forms Programme.
-She is under commission to Fifth Word, the Bristol Old Vic and Chichester Festival Theatre, and is developing a drama series for television with Dancing Ledge Productions and an Augmented Reality project with Anagram.
+Sonali Bhattacharyya is an award-winning playwright and screenwriter (Sonia Friedman Production Award, Theatre Uncut Political Playwriting Award) based in London, United Kingdom.
+Her credits include Two Billion Beats (Orange Tree Theatre), Assembly: The Teachers’ Play and 2066 (Almeida Participation), Silence (Tara Theatre and Donmar Warehouse), Megaball (National Theatre Learning), Slummers (Cardboard Citizens) and The Invisible Boy (Kiln Theatre).
+She is a graduate of the Royal Court Writers' Group, Old Vic 12 and Donmar Warehouse’s Future Forms Programme.
+She is under commission to Fifth Word, the Bristol Old Vic and Chichester Festival Theatre, and is currently developing a drama series for television with Dancing Ledge Productions and an Augmented Reality project with Anagram.

 About Bertha Foundation

 Bertha Foundation fights for a more just world.
 We support activists, storytellers, and lawyers who are working to bring about social and economic justice and human rights for all.